martwijnman/BarrocIntens/BarrocIntens/CONVENTIONS.md

 # Project conventions
 ## General guidelines
-- Always use Laravel's built-in structures (Eloquent, Blade, Service Container, Farcades)
+- Always use WinUI built-in structures
 - All code is required to be in english

 ## code languages & frameworks